bem/bem-sdk/packages/deps/README.md

 // page => footer
 ```

-This code will load the project's dependencies with default settings (for the `desktop` set) and print it to console in a readable format.
+This code will load the project's dependencies with default settings (for the `desktop` set) and print it to the console in a readable format.

 Let's try to search `*.deps.js` files with dependencies in the `common.blocks` and `development.blocks` directories.
-To do it we will use the `development` set, which includes both `common` and `development` sets.
+To do it, use the `development` set, which includes both the `common` and the `development` set.
 Pass the set's name in the `platform` field.

 **app.js:**